White House health official urges more COVID testing

 Birx said the goal of masking and social distancing is to help the community “bridge to a vaccine.”

-“We need a vaccine,” she said, estimating that only 10-20% of people in the United States, at most, will be infected by coronavirus “in this current wave” — not even close to the numbers required (at least 80%) to achieve herd immunity.
+“We need a vaccine,” she said, estimating that only 10-20 percent of people in the United States, at most, will be infected by coronavirus “in this current wave” – not even close to the numbers required (at least 80 percent) to achieve herd immunity.

-For example, in New York City, Birx said, only about 23% of people were infected during the “massive” pandemic event there.
-Even acknowledging that the wave in New York would have been worse if stringent shutdown orders hadn’t been put in place, Birx reiterated that “the only way we can get to 80% is through a vaccine” — unless the nation wants to “accept ongoing fatalities.”
+For example, in New York City, Birx said, only about 23 percent of people were infected during the “massive” pandemic event there.
+Even acknowledging that the wave in New York would have been worse if stringent shutdown orders hadn’t been put in place, Birx reiterated that “the only way we can get to 80 percent is through a vaccine” – unless the nation wants to “accept ongoing fatalities.”

-Sixteen people have died of COVID-19 in Fremont County, where only 3.4% of people have contracted the virus, according to the Wyoming Department of Health.
+Sixteen people have died of COVID-19 in Fremont County, where only 3.4 percent of people have contracted the virus, according to the Wyoming Department of Health.

 (0) comments